cakephp/docs/en/tutorials-and-examples/cms/database.rst

 Creating our First Model
 ========================

-Models are the heart of a CakePHP applications.
+Models are the heart of CakePHP applications.
 They enable us to read and modify our data.
 They allow us to build relations between our data, validate data, and apply application rules.
-Models build the foundations necessary to build our controller actions and templates.
+Models provide the foundation necessary to create our controller actions and templates.

 CakePHP's models are composed of ``Table`` and ``Entity`` objects. ``Table`` objects provide access to the collection of entities stored in a specific table.